prebid/prebid.github.io/dev-docs/bidder-adaptor.md

          */
         buildRequests: function(validBidRequests) {
             const payload = {
+                /*
-                // use bidderRequest.bids[] to get bidder-dependent request info
+                Use `bidderRequest.bids[]` to get bidder-dependent
+                request info.

-                // if your bidder supports multiple currencies, use config.getConfig(currency)
-                // to find which one the ad server needs
+                If your bidder supports multiple currencies, use `config.getConfig(currency)` to find which one the ad server needs.

-                // pull requested transaction ID from bidderRequest.bids[].transactionId };
+                Pull the requested transaction ID from
+                `bidderRequest.bids[].transactionId`.
+                */
+            };
             const payloadString = JSON.stringify(payload);
             return {